ebadi/investment-resources/README.md

 - Richer, Wiser, Happier: How the World's Greatest Investors Win in Markets and Life by William Green
 - The Snowball: Warren Buffett and the Business of Life by Alice Schroeder
 - Poor Charlie's Almanack: The Wit and Wisdom of Charles T. Munger by Peter D. Kaufman

+## Macroeconomics
+- The Money Illusion by Irving Fisher
+- How an Economy Grows and Why It Crashes by Schiff
+- The Wealth of Nations by Adam Smith
+- A History of the United States in Five Crashes by Scott Nations
+- Mastering the Market Cycle by Howard Marks
+- Economix: How Our Economy Works (and Doesn't Work), in Words and Pictures by Michael Goodwin